(Excerpt: Dreams from Nepal – A Novel)

-Dreams from Nepal is very much a work of fiction, but there are stories close to me that have made it into the book in one form or another.
+Dreams from Nepal-emotional story of a nepali boy is very much a work of fiction, but there are stories close to me that have made it into the book in one form or another.
 You will not have to look far or hard to find real-life stories similar to this in the villages of Nepal.
 Economically-strained parents are forced to make difficult choices every day.

 This journey through Ram’s life is an emotional story.
 It is a story of love and sacrifice.
 It is a story of culture and society.
-It is a story of a young boy’s determination and perseverance.
+It is the story of a young nepali boy’s determination and perseverance.
 It is a story of life!